dpi/tfa/README.md

 ##### Encryption Method - [Real AES](https://www.drupal.org/project/real_aes)

-Some encryption method module is required to be able to use the Key and Encrypt modules.
+An encryption method module is required to be able to use the Key and Encrypt modules.
 Real AES is not the only method available, another is [Sodium](https://www.drupal.org/project/sodium).

 * Install an encryption method module according to their instructions.